oist/plessy_pairwiseGenomeComparison/README.md

 ## Options

+ * `--with_windowmasker` optionally soft-masks the genome for interspersed repeats with lowercase charactesr using the `windowmasker` tool of the BLAST suite (https://pubmed.ncbi.nlm.nih.gov/16287941/).
+The original soft-masking is erased, to match the behaviour of the pipeline when this option is not selected.

  * `--seeding_scheme` selects the name of the [LAST seed][] The default (`YASS`) searches for “_long-and-weak similarities_” that “_allow for mismatches but not gaps_”.
 Among alternatives, there